 The Growth Plan for the Greater Golden Horseshoe (Growth Plan) was released on June 16, 2006 in accordance with the Places to Grow Act, 2005.
 The Growth Plan establishes a framework for implementing the Provincial Government's vision for building stronger more prosperous communities by managing projected growth to the year 2031.
-The following objectives, policies and Schedule 1B, entitled "Growth Plan Elements", constitute an integrated approach to implementing the Growth Plan and reflects the City of Guelph's commitment to the salient components of the Growth Plan planning framework. while reflecting the City's vision for the development of a healthy and liveable complete community to the year 2031.
+The following objectives, policies and Schedule 1, entitled "Growth Plan Elements", constitute an integrated approach to implementing the Growth Plan while reflecting the City's vision for the development of a healthy and liveable complete community to the year 2031.